michaelhdev/project-4/README.md

 - A user wants to login -> The user clicks the login button on the landing page.
 The user is taken to a login page where they can login.
 If the correct login details are entered they are taken to the user dashboard.
 If the incorrect details are entered they are displayed with an error message on the login page.

-- A user forget his/her login detail -> The user clicks on the forgot password on the login page.
-The user enters his/her email address and click ‘reset’.
-An email with a link to reset details is sent to the users email address.
+- A user forgets his/her login details -> The user clicks on the forgot password on the login page.
+The user enters his/her email address and clicks ‘reset’.
+An email with a link to reset his/her details is sent to the users email address.

 - A user wants to view current bugs -> The user selects the view bugs link on the dashboard page or menu bar.
 The website displays all the current bugs on the system order initially by votes.
 The bugs clearly display their current status, name, description and number of votes they have.

-- A user wants to view bugs based on a certain criteria -> On the bug list page the user can sort by: votes, status, created by.
+- A user wants to view bugs based on a certain criteria -> On the bug list page the user can sort by: date, status and created by.

 - A user wants to add a bug to the system -> The user clicks on the add bug button on the bug list page.
 The add bug page is displayed.
 The user enters the bug name and description and clicks add.
 The bug is added to the system and the user is returned to the bug list page.
 If incorrect details are entered an error is returned.